Einar Hærland

 Einar Hærland (3 January 1909 – 12 June 1944) was a Norwegian military officer who was executed during the occupation of Norway by Nazi Germany.

-He was born in Solum as the son of Ole Hærland and his wife Marie, née Knudsen.
-Einar Hærland married and had two children, and the family settled in Oslo.
+He was born in Solum to Ole Hærland and his wife Marie, née Knudsen.
+Einar Hærland married, had two children, and settled in Oslo with his family.

-Hærland had embarked on a military career, and was promoted to Captain following the battles in Northern Norway during the Norwegian Campaign.
-When the fighting subsided, and Germany occupied Norway, he was hired in the police, while at the same time conducting illegal resistance work.
+Hærland embarked on a military career and was promoted to captain following the battles in Northern Norway during the Norwegian Campaign.
+When the fighting subsided and Germany occupied Norway, he was employed by the police while also engaging in illegal resistance work.
 When the Nazi police leader Gunnar Lindvig was assassinated by the Norwegian resistance in May 1944, Hærland was executed by Sicherheitspolizei officer Ernst Weiner as a reprisal.
-His execution marked the start of a broader retaliation operation called Operation Blumenpflücken.
-Hærland was buried at Vestre gravlund.
+His execution marked the beginning of a broader retaliation operation called Operation Blumenpflücken.
+Hærland is buried at Vestre gravlund.